c1flores/Weather-Dashboard/assets/pseudocode/pseudocode.md

 ## Meta-Analysis of Approach

-### Big Picture: Create a visual tool for tracking weather in specific locations.
+### Big Picture: Create a visual tool for tracking weather in specific cities.

 #### Use Bootstrap to create search container element along with empty city-list class to populate with future user entries.
 ```